 according to ISO 3506

-1) Stabilized against intergranular corrosion through addition of titanium, possibly niobium, tantalum.
+1) Stabilized against intergranular corrosion through addition of titanum, possibly niobium, tantalum.

 2) Low carbon austenitic stainless steels with carbon content not exceeding 0,03 % may additionally be marked with an «L», e.g. A4L-80.

 Descriptions using a letter / figure combination mean the following:

 Screws with reduced load bearing capacity due to the head or shaft design that can be subjected to a tensile test are now labeled with the strength class by the supplementary number 0.
 For example 050, 070, 080, 0100.